PC-SRGAN: Physically Consistent Super-Resolution Generative Adversarial Network for General Transient Simulations: Method

 \subsubsection{Dataset}

 Our proposed method is designed based on the general form~\eqref{eq:prob} and can estimate any problems with such a form.
-In the sequel, we extend our technique to different boundary conditions: Dirichlet, Neumann, and periodic conditions.
+In the sequel, we extend our technique to different boundary conditions: Dirichlet, Neumann, and Periodic conditions.

-Firstly, using the method of lines, we discretise~\eqref{eq:prob} using FEM in the spatial domain and a time-marching technique to obtain the fully discrete problem.
-Then, we generate ground-truth, low- and high-resolution time series, with a specific resolution increase in each dimension between the resolutions of the series.
-In our experiment, we increase the resolution 8 times: $8\times8$ images to $64\times64$ images.
+First, using the method of lines, we discretise~\eqref{eq:prob} using FEM in the spatial domain and a time-marching technique to obtain the fully discrete problem.
+Then, we generate low- and high-resolution (ground truth) time series, with a specific resolution increase in each dimension between the resolutions of the series.
+Across different setups, we increase the resolution 8 times: $8\times8$ images to $64\times64$ images.
 This results in a dataset for specific physical parameters containing a time series of solutions satisfying~\eqref{eq:prob} at the initial time step until the last.
 Therefore, the content of each image is a snapshot of fluid flow at different time steps.
+For the Allen-Cahn problem with the Periodic boundary condition, we further generate data with $4\times$ resolution increase (i.e., $8\times 8 \rightarrow 32\times 32$).

-Note that image super-resolution methods, such as SRGAN \citep{ledig2017photo} and ESRGAN \citep{esrgan}, which are designed for natural images, create low-resolution images by downsampling high-resolution ones.
-In contrast, we generate both low- and high-resolution snapshots independently using the FEM process with different mesh sizes to resonate our broader application of reconstructing fine-resolution solutions from coarse simulations.
-Refer to Appendix Table I for the number of samples in training, validation, and test splits in all three datasets used in this study.
-We release all three datasets publicly at \citep{hasan2025transient}.
+Note that image SR methods, such as SRGAN \citep{ledig2017photo} and ESRGAN \citep{esrgan}, which are designed for natural images, create low-resolution images by downsampling high-resolution ones.
+In contrast, we generate both low- and high-resolution snapshots independently using the FEM simulation with different mesh sizes, thereby resonating with our broader application of reconstructing fine-resolution solutions from coarse simulations.
+Refer to Appendix Table I for the number of samples in training, validation, and test splits in all four datasets used in this study.
+We release all datasets publicly at \citep{hasan2025transient}.